jhimberg/ylevaalikone2017classifier/README.md

 Demonstration of using R and a multinomial classifier in predicting candidates' party based on YLE election data.

 Install R and R Studio.

+## Classification script
 Open script `ml_classification.R` in R Studio editor and run it - in piece by piece, if you wish to follow what happens.
 You probably have to install some of the R libraries that the script loads.
 See `install.packages`.

 The script will load the zipped data file from YLE site.

+## Shiny

+Folder `shiny` contains Shiny application that includes interactive version of the classifier.
+(In Finnish)